2022 - 2023 Season Information

 Each individual tournament schedule is composed of round robin games on Saturday and a single elimination playoff on Sunday.
 Teams play two round robin games and are seeded into the single elimination playoff bracket based on their record during round robin.

-Playing rules can be found at here
+Playing rules can be found here

 Season Format